radius-project/docs/docs/content/concepts/overview/_index.md

 ### Build a unified concept of your application

 At the heart of Project Radius is a new **application resource**, with an accompanying set of resources and abstractions to describe your app's requirements and capabilities.
-These resources form the [Radius app model]({{< ref appmodel-concept >}}).

 <img alt="Diagram showing modeling an app with Project Radius" src="cloud-apps-radius.png" width="600px" />